cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 #.
 Murphy's Law

-    a supposed law of nature, expressed in various humorous popular sayings, to the effect that anything that can go wrong will go wrong.
+    A supposed law of nature, expressed in various humorous popular sayings, to the effect that anything that can go wrong will go wrong.

 #.
 Superposition principle